outlandnish/st-l9966-driver/README.md

 CS       <---  Any GPIO (e.g., D10)
 INT      --->  Any GPIO (e.g., D2)
 RST      <---  Any GPIO (e.g., D3)
-CTRL_CFG --->  GND or VDD (sets chip address)
+SYNC     <---  Any GPIO (optional, for sequencer sync) CTRL_CFG --->  GND or VDD (sets chip address)
 ```

+**Note:** SYNC pin is optional and only needed if you want external hardware synchronization of sequencer start.
+The pin has an internal 105kΩ pull-down resistor and 4.7µs glitch filter.

 ### Power Supply
 - VDD: 5V (typically)
 - VBSW: Battery voltage input
 - VI5V: 5V reference input
 - VIX: Variable voltage reference

+### SENT Interface (Optional)
+The L9966 has built-in SENT (Single Edge Nibble Transmission) support:
+- **IO_1 through IO_4** - Can function as SENT1-SENT4 channels
+- **SENT1_GTM1 through SENT4_GTM4** - Digital outputs for SENT channels

+SENT is an automotive sensor interface protocol for transmitting sensor data.
+The L9966 can route GTM (Generic Timer Module) signals to SENT outputs for sensor emulation.
+This functionality is not yet implemented in the library.

 ## Basic Usage